 If you are thinking about trying a complementary treatment, get the facts first.
 Discuss these questions with your doctor:

 Talk to your doctor if you decide to try:

-For people who haven't been able to reduce the number of or control their headaches with medicine, stimulation of certain nerves in the face with mild electric current may help prevent migraines.4 For this treatment, electrodes are placed on your forehead for 20 minutes every day.
+For people who haven't been able to reduce the number of or control their headaches with medicine, stimulation of certain nerves in the head with mild electric current may help.
 If you have severe and frequent migraines and have not been able to control them with medicine, you may want to ask your doctor if this kind of treatment is available in your area.